ff6347/gestalten-in-code/projects/interlinked_intricate_network/index.md

 ### constant parameters

-One work surface
+One work surface<br />
-Three areas
+Three areas<br />
-Each connected twice with the edge of the work surface Three triangles that are branched out recursively
+Each connected twice with the edge of the work surface<br />
+Three triangles that are branched out recursively<br />
-18 lines
+18 lines <br />

 ### variable parameters